ExpressionEngine/ExpressionEngine-User-Guide/source/general/404pages.rst

 Example 1
 ---------

-Often URLs entered by hand are not type correctly, especially if the URL includes the title of an entry.
-It's easier to enter in the URL if it's site name and then a template group.
+Often URLs entered by hand are not typed correctly, especially if the URL includes the title of an entry.
+Its easier to enter in the URL if it's site name and then a template group.
 For example:

-www.sitename.com/blog/
+www.example.com/blog/

 But let's say that a visitor wants a specific entry in your blog template group and so they type

-www.site.com/blog/cats-in-dresses-dancing-to-Christmas-music
+www.example.com/blog/cats-in-dresses-dancing-to-Christmas-music

 Chances are they will not get that right and trigger a 404.
-The template group is correct so they will get the home page which makes it seem like they typed everything out just right, but they are left wondering where the cats are.
+The template group is correct so they will not see any errors.
+This makes it seem like they typed everything out just right, but they are left wondering where the cats are.

 Let's take care of that.
-This is a single entry page, so we can use :ref:`require_entry= <require-entry-label>`in our channel entries tag pair.
+This is a single entry page, so we can use :ref:`require_entry= <channel-entries-require_entry>` in our channel entries tag pair.
 This tells the channel entries tag pair to only return results if there is a specific title URL title found in the segment of the URL.